-Bloorcourt Village: What to expect and enjoy, plus more.
+Dufferin Grove: What to expect and enjoy, plus more.
+By appointment only.

 A warm welcome

-Operating out of a 100+ year old Victorian wood-framed, red brick building, in a neighbourhood known as Bloorcourt Village.
+Operating out of a 100+ year old Victorian wood-framed, red brick building, in a neighbourhood known as Dufferin Grove.
 The bustle of the outside world still to be heard but fades as you settle in the light, airy space.
 Sparsely furnished with personality, and thoughtfully-appointed to inspire calm and clarity.
-Bathed in natural light and devoid of personal effects, with the old world charm beneath a modern identity, to help you feel at ease.
+Bathed in natural light, with a leafy and private view, devoid of personal effects, highlighting the old world charm beneath a modern identity.
+But not cold, cozy, to help you feel at ease.

 Walk over.
 Metro nearby

-Travelling by foot, subway, bus or streetcar?
+Travelling by foot, bike, subway, bus or streetcar?
 Only 6 metro stops West from Bloor and Yonge.
-Dufferin and Ossington stations are only a five minute walk.
-When arriving by subway to Ossington station exit the platform to Delaware Avenue for a closer route to my studio.
+Dufferin and Ossington stations are only a five minute walk to my studio.
+But when arriving by subway, get off at Ossington station, and exit the platform to Delaware Avenue for a closer route to my studio.

-Enjoy some Bloorcourt Village shopping at Popbox MicroMrkt for snacks on the go, visit Field Trip for a bite and brew on their sunny patio, browse Muddy George for smart style or Northwood General Store and more boutiques and bookstores for some needed finds.
+Enjoy Bloorcourt Village on Bloor, with some shopping at Popbox MicroMrkt for snacks on the go.
+Visit Osteria Rialto for a bite and brew on their sunny patio.
+Or browse Muddy George for mens smart style.
+A favourite is Monkey's Paw, an internationally recognized book store of old and unusual printed matter.

 Bloordale Village: Where it feels like the weekend every day

 In the mood to explore?
 Step 5 minutes further West to Bloordale Village on Bloor.
-Grab a creative and expertly made cocktail at Grey Tiger, or a tongue-in-cheek card at TOWN.
-A favourite is Monkey's Paw, an internationally recognized book store of old and unusual printed matter.
+Grab a creative and expertly made cocktail at Grey Tiger, an artist-run cocktail bar for new romantics, by Becky Ip and Ryan Ringer.
+Or pick up a tongue-in-cheek card at TOWN, operated by Shelley Town, daughter of deceased Harold Town, the original bad boy of Canadian art.

 Easy to find